siddharthsrivastava0501/siddharthsrivastava0501/README.md

 ## Hi there!
 I'm Sid 👋🏼

 ### About Me
-- 🎓  I'm a first-year Computer Science student at the University of Warwick 🇬🇧
+- 🎓  I'm a second-year Computer Science student at the University of Warwick 🇬🇧
-- 👨🏼‍💻  I’m currently working through [Front-End Web Development with React](https://www.coursera.org/learn/front-end-react) on Coursera
 - ❤️  Web scraping
 - 🥅  My goal is to contribute to more open-source code
-- 📍  Currently based in Singapore
+- 📍  Currently based in London

 ### Connect with me:
 <a href="https://www.linkedin.com/in/siddharth-srivastava-5a8474185/">